Contract hold-up? Fast action needed? Try us now.

 Our mediation process involves thorough exchange of information before the mediation meeting so that both sides are reminded of exactly what the other of you wants and what facts you intend to rely on.
 In addition, of course you will have told the mediator privately what scope you have for variation on your basic demands.

-If you would like to consider our working with you to resolve your dispute, the first step, with no commitment, is to give us some understanding of the issues by completing our Request to Mediate form..
+If you would like to appoint our mediator to work with you to resolve your dispute, the first step, with no commitment, is to give us some understanding of the issues by completing our Request to Mediate form.

 Use mediation – not arbitration